-So far in our series, we’ve had some pretty incredible guest posts that have given you lots of resources and tips for teaching your kids to have a heart for the world.
+So far in our Global Missions Heart for the World series, we’ve had some pretty incredible guest posts that have given you lots of resources and tips for teaching your kids to have a heart for the world.

 Today, I want to give you a different way to look at work around the world.

 A post about teaching kids from the overseas family’s point of view.

 Here are some ways to help you teach your kids to have a heart for the world around them.

 1. The people in the pictures are REAL people.
 People with families and feelings and struggles and needs and joys and hobbies and so much more.
 We are real people with real lives.

 2. You are praying for REAL needs.
 More than just the “normal” prayer requests, we need our support team to pray for our families at home.
 To pray for our health. for our personal encouragement. for our homes and our encouragement and our electric to stay on and our water to be clean and… normal every day things.
 Think outside the box and pray for us as you would another very REAL person in your life.

 3. Overseas workers don’t feel like the heroes they are portrayed to be in books and movies and churches.
 They feel like ordinary people doing what God has called them to do just like you are doing in your home town.